dbadapt/docker-sphinx/README.md

 ## Usage

 The documentation directory on the host `<HOST_DATA_DIR>` must be mounted as a volume under `/doc` in the container.
 Use `-v <HOST_DATA_DIR>:/doc` to use a specific documentation directory or `-v $(pwd):/doc` to use the current directory as the documentation directory.

 Sphinx will be executed inside the container by the `sphinx-doc` user which is created by the Docker entry point.
 You **must** pass to the container the environment variable `USER_ID` set to the UID of the user the files will belong to.
-For example ``-e USER_ID=$UID ``.
+This is the ``-e USER_ID=$UID `` part in the examples of this documentation.

 ### Initialisation

 Sphinx provides the [`sphinx-quickstart`](http://sphinx-doc.org/invocation.html) script to create a skeleton of the documentation directory.
-You should however use the provided `sphinx-init` script which first calls `sphinx-quickstart` then customizes the `Makefile` and the configuration file `conf.py`.
+You should however use the custom tailored `sphinx-init` script which:

+- calls `sphinx-quickstart`
+- customizes the `Makefile` (`livehtml` target)
+- customizes the configuration file `conf.py` (offcial and custom extensions, markdown support, theme)

 **The directory `<HOST_DATA_DIR>` must already exist, otherwise the script will fail!**